unl-ml-art/generative-text-houmanradd/README.md

 ## Technical Notes

 Any implementation details or notes we need to repeat your work.
-- Does this code require other pip packages, software, etc?
+- Does this code require other pip packages, software, etc? just pip package.
 - Does it run on some other (non-datahub) platform?
-(CoLab, etc.)
+(CoLab, etc.) no

 ## Reference